antonkarliner/timer-coffee/assets/data/privacy_policy_web.md

 This is the core data of the product.
 We store it so the web app can remember your brewing history, sync your content, and restore it when you sign in somewhere else.

 - Brew statistics and brew events, such as recipe ID, brewing method, water amount, country of origin (country level only, derived from your IP address at the time of the brew), timestamps, and related identifiers, so your brewing history and aggregate stats work.
 The country is displayed publicly in the Pulse feed alongside the recipe name; no city or sub-national location is stored or shown.
+- If you use the built-in extraction calculator and choose to save a result, we store the TDS (total dissolved solids) percentage and calculated extraction yield percentage you entered alongside the related brew statistic, so you can review your extraction results later and sync them across your devices.
+Saving a result is optional and only happens if you take that action.
+- For each brew or diary entry, we may store the water temperature, optional taste feedback (sour, balanced, or bitter), and the entry source (whether the entry came from a timer-guided brew or was entered manually), so you can review and compare your brews later.
-- Brew diary content, such as notes, grind size, bean links, favorite or marked state, and sync metadata, so you can keep personal brewing records.
+- Brew diary content, such as notes, custom tags you add to an entry, grind size, bean links, favorite or marked state, and sync metadata, so you can keep personal brewing records.
 - Recipes, recipe localizations, and recipe steps, such as amounts, temperatures, brew times, descriptions, visibility state, and moderation flags, so custom recipes can be saved and synced.
 - Bean records, such as roaster, bean name, origin, variety, tasting notes, processing method, elevation, harvest date, roast date, region, roast level, grind size, cupping score, notes, farmer, farm, package weight, favorite state, cover photo URL, and sync metadata, so you can track and reuse your bean information.
 - Recipe preferences, such as favorites, last-used timestamps, slider positions, custom amounts, and custom grind size, so the product can remember how you like to brew.